istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 ---
 title: "Sail Operator 1.0.0 released: manage Istio with an operator"
 description: Dive in into the basics of the Sail Operator and check out an example to see how easy it is to use it to manage Istio.
-publishdate: 2025-04-02
+publishdate: 2025-04-03
 attribution: "Francisco Herrera - Red Hat"
 keywords: [istio,operator,sail,incluster,istiooperator]
 ---

 The [Sail Operator](https://github.com/istio-ecosystem/sail-operator) is a community project launched by Red Hat to build a modern [operator](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator) for Istio.
-[First announced in August 2024](/blog/2024/introducing-sail-operator/) we are pleased to announce Sail Operator is now GA with a clear mission: to simplify and streamline Istio management in your cluster.
+[First announced in August 2024](/blog/2024/introducing-sail-operator/), we are pleased to announce Sail Operator is now GA with a clear mission: to simplify and streamline Istio management in your cluster.

 ## Simplified deployment & management

 The Sail Operator is engineered to cut down the complexity of installing and running Istio.
 It automates manual tasks, ensuring a consistent, reliable, and uncomplicated experience from initial installation to ongoing maintenance and upgrades of Istio versions in your cluster.
-The Sail Operator APIs are built around Istio’s Helm chart APIs, which means that all the istio configurations are available through the Sail Operator CRD’s values.
+The Sail Operator APIs are built around Istio’s Helm chart APIs, which means that all the Istio configurations are available through the Sail Operator CRD’s values.

 We encourage users to go through our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs) to learn more about this new way to manage your Istio environment.